• Skip to primary navigation

 Culture Tourism in Pattaya

-Updated March 18, 2019 By Darren C
+Updated February 26, 2026 By Darren C

-Visitors who wish to see traditional Thai customs and culture in Pattaya only need a little awareness of their surroundings to identify the subtle characteristics of Thai custom, culture, tradition and spirituality.
+Visitors who wish to see traditional Thai customs and culture in Pattaya only need a little awareness of their surroundings to identify the subtle characteristics of Thai custom, culture, tradition, and spirituality.
 If you peek behind Pattaya’s western front there is a rich tapestry of culture woven into the fabric, rooted in the foundations and coursing through the veins of the city.

 Allow me to take you on a little culture tour and point out some little titbits of cultural significance around Pattaya.